sh1boot/sh1boot.github.io/drafts/tags-on-github-pages.md

       layout: tagpage
 ```

-With the stub in place the layout file will take care of the
-auto-generation of the list of matching posts.
-I'm sure you can imagine
-how you would script the automatic generation of the stub files.

-You can also put more information in the front matter for the tags,
-which can then be reflected back into the pages which use those tags.
+Now all you need is an empty file in `/tags/` and the list of posts with
+a tag matching its filename will be created automatically.

+I'll leave it up to your imagination how you script a solution to create
+empty files for new tags.

+It doesn't have to be an empty file, though.
+You can add front matter
+variables and additional content for the tag page as well.
+The body of
+the file gets inserted where `{%raw%}{{ content }}{%endraw%}` appears in
+the `_layout` file.

 For example, in my generation loop for tags pages I [recurse one
 layer](#recursive-tag-lists) into the other tags pages and check to see
 if they're tagged with the tag I'm rendering.
 I can tag `number-theory`
 with `mathematics`, so that tagging something `number-theory` causes it
-to appear under `mathematics` tag as well.
-I also allow some tags to be
+to also appear under `mathematics`.
+I also allow some tags to be marked
-marked `hidden` so that they're not listed on the page that uses them.
+`hidden` so that they're not listed on the page that uses them.

 Which brings us to the other thing promised.
 A header on each
 post saying which tags it includes.
 Somewhere in `/_layouts/post.html`,